Syndicalism: Reasons

-Scholars have given several explanations for the emergence of syndicalism.
-Werner Sombart, a German economist and sociologist, commenting in 1905, ascribes the rise of syndicalism to the Italian and particularly the French mentality.
-He writes: "The only people who could possibly act up to such a system of teaching are Frenchmen and Italians.
-They are generally men who do things impulsively [...], who are seized upon by a sudden passionate enthusiasm [...], but they have little application, perseverance, calm or steadiness."

-There was a significant uptick in workers' radicalism in most developed capitalist countries from 1911 to 1922, though it relented during World War I. Strikes increased in frequency, numbers of workers involved, and duration.
+There was a significant uptick in workers' radicalism in most developed capitalist states from 1911 to 1922, although it relented during World War I. Strikes increased in frequency, numbers of workers involved, and duration.
 According to van der Linden and Thorpe, syndicalism was only one way this radicalization expressed itself.
-In the United Kingdom, for example, the period from 1910 to 1914 became known as the Great Labour Unrest.
-Many historians see syndicalism as a consequence of this unrest, but Elie Halévy and the politician Lord Robert Cecil claim it was its cause.
+In the United Kingdom, the period from 1910 to 1914 became known as the Great Labour Unrest.
+While many historians see syndicalism as a consequence of this unrest, Elie Halévy and the politician Lord Robert Cecil argue it was its cause.
 Employers in France likewise blamed an upsurge in workers' militancy in the same period on syndicalist leaders.
 Syndicalism was further encouraged by employers' hostility to workers' actions.
-The economist Ernesto Screpanti hypothesized that strike waves such as the one from 1911 to 1922 generally occur during the upper turning-points of the periodic global long cycles of boom and bust known as Kondratieff waves.
-Such waves of proletarian insurgency, claims Screpanti, were global in reach, saw workers breaking free of the dynamics of the capitalist system, and aimed to overthrow that system.
+The economist Ernesto Screpanti hypothesized that strike waves like the one from 1911 to 1922 generally occur during the upper turning-points of the periodic global long cycles of boom and bust known as Kondratieff waves.
+He argued that such waves of proletarian insurgency were global in reach, saw workers breaking free of the dynamics of the capitalist system, and aimed to overthrow that system.